imysh578/Self-Study/Rust/rust_lang_book/04. Understanding Ownership/01_what_is_ownership.md

 >
 > 2. **Heap**
 >
-> - stores data that has unkown size at complie itme and the size might change
+> - stores data that has unknown size at compile time and the size might change
 > - When we put data on the heap, we request a certain amount of space.
 > - _allocating on the heap_: The memory allocator finds an empty spot in the heap that is big enough, marks it as being in use, and returns a _pointer_, which is the address of that location.
 >   <br>